 Valley of the Queens: Where Royal Women Reside

-Just south of The Valley of the Kings lies the Valley of the Queens, the final resting place for royal wives, princesses, and sons.
-The highlight is the Tomb of Nefertari, wife of Ramses II, renowned for its vibrant frescoes and well-preserved mythological scenes.
+Just south of the Valley of the Kings lies the Valley of the Queens, the final resting place for royal wives, princesses, and sons.
+The highlight is the Tomb of Nefertari, renowned for its vibrant frescoes and well-preserved mythological scenes.

 Mortuary Temple of Hatshepsut: A Monument of Power and Beauty